oblomovite/dsc-phase-1-project-v3/README.md

 ## Summary

+### Data

+The [raw dataset](./data/Aviation_Data.csv) and the derivative [sanitized_dataset](./data/Aviation_Data_Cleaned.csv) are sourced from Kaggle.
+It is an aggregated report containing information about Incidents and Accidents of various Aircraft.

 ### Business Problem

-Determine lowest risk aviation sectors for company to invest in.
+Determine lowest risk aviation sectors for a company to invest in.

-### Project Outline
+### Methodology

-1. Import data from csv file
-2. Clean data
-3. Feature engineering
-4. Data analysis
+- Perform EDA to discover any macro level trends
+- Calculate risk using a ratio of Fatal Injuries to total injuries
+- Apply this calculation to Engine Types and Purpose of Flight
+- Create Visualizations to aid conclusions & findings

+### Solution & Findings

+- Fatal Injuries have generally increased across all airplane-based flights
+- Reciprocating and Turbofan are the safest engine types
+- Banner Tow, Aerial Application, and Instructional are the safest purposes of flight

 ## Running the Notebook